Skip to main content

 Where can seniors get free tax help in Hawaii?

 Start with Hawaii Tax Help, which lists free sites each season.
 AARP Foundation Tax-Aide is another strong option for older adults; call 1-888-227-7669.
-If your question is specifically about Hawaii law or a state notice, contact DOTAX.
-If the state problem still is not fixed, try the Taxpayer Advocate.
+If your question is about Hawaii law or a state notice, contact DOTAX.
+If the state problem still is not fixed, try the Hawaii Taxpayer Advocate.

 Do I need to file a Hawaii return if I mostly live on Social Security?